tilteng/redux-json-api/README.md

 Expects the API to return `200 OK` with the newly created resource object in response body.

-## Read endpoint

-`readEndpoint(endpoint, options)`

-Provide the endpoint from where to read.
-E.g. `users/1/roles`.
-The module will read each entity and map them from their type specified.

 ## Update entity

 `updateEntity(entity, options)`